 Whaler’s Village in Lahaina

 We went there on our first day to take a relaxing stroll, but it was crowded with tourists.
-Whaler’s Village is an upscale outdoor mall tucked into one of Maui’s many impressive golf courses with a nice selection of high-end stores, including a Sephora!
-At least in the Ala Moana Center in Honolulu, you could see some local people, but given the upscale location on Maui, Whaler’s Village was all tourists with large groups of friends and families that were meeting each other for dinner.
+Whaler’s Village is an upscale outdoor mall tucked in one of Maui’s many impressive golf courses.
+There’s a nice selection of high-end stores, including a Sephora!
+At least in the Ala Moana Center in Honolulu, you could see some local people, but given the upscale location on Maui, Whaler’s Village was jam-packed with tourists.

 Kaanapali Beach

 This is a beach resort, but don’t let this put you off.
-The three-mile stretch of beach is enormous enough for you to peacefully lie down and relax.
-But there are two downsides: the wind and the complete lack of shade.
+The three-mile stretch of beach is spacious enough for you to peacefully lie down and relax.
+However, there are two downsides: the wind and the complete lack of shade.

 Slaughterhouse Beach

 This treasure of a beach was only 19 minutes away from our hotel.
 We loved it so much that we came here twice.
 The cliffs on the beach will make you feel like you’re in Tulum.
 The highlight was swimming alongside two sea turtles.
-I was happily catching waves when I noticed not too far from me the giant turtle beak peeking through the water.
+I was happily catching waves when I noticed not too far from me a giant turtle’s beak peeking through the water.
 Everyone noticed them too but thankfully, most people who visit Hawaii are very respectful of the marine life and no one attempted to touch them.
-This beach is also famous for snorkeling and since it’s located in a cove, the waves were perfect for boogie boarding and bodysurfing, but not big enough to surf.
-Given the semi secluded location, it’s not super crowded but keep in mind that parking spots are very limited.
-There’s also a flight of stairs to access the beach but it’s super easy and short.
+This beach is also famous for snorkeling, and since it’s located in a cove, the waves were perfect for boogie boarding and bodysurfing, but they were not big enough to surf.
+Although this beach is not super crowded, parking spots are very limited.
+There’s also a flight of stairs to access the beach, but it’s super easy and a very short walk.

-It’s a beautiful white sand beach with crystal clear water.
-Every time I dove beneath the water and opened my eyes it genuinely felt like I was inside an aquarium.
+Slaughterhouse Beach is a beautiful white sand beach with crystal clear water.
+Every time I dove beneath the water and opened my eyes, it genuinely felt like I was inside an aquarium.

 Wailea

-Forty minutes from Lahaina on the southern part of the island, lies what can be described as the Beverly Hills of Maui.
-On your way to the following beach list, you’ll drive down a beautiful road with luxury hotels on one side and the best golf courses in the country on the other side.
+Forty minutes away from Lahaina, on the southern part of the island, lies what can be described as the Beverly Hills of Maui.
+On your way to the following beaches, you’ll drive down a beautiful road with luxury hotels on one side and the best golf courses in the country on the other side.
 Out of curiosity, we parked at the Four Seasons and took a walk around the premises.
-Let me tell you, although we loooved the Kulani, we wouldn’t have minded staying there for a night or two however a night at the Four Seasons starts at $900 and goes up from there!
-Just do a quick google search to grasp the beauty and the luxury of it.
+Let me tell you, although we loooved the Kulani, we wouldn’t have minded staying there for a night or two.
+However, a night at the Four Seasons Resort Maui starts at $900 and it only goes up from there!
+Just do a quick Google search to let the beauty and the luxury of this hotel sink in.

 Makena Beach

-This one is Maui’s signature beaches and one of the most beautiful if you’re looking for white sand and crystal clear blue water.
-It contains Big Beach, Little Beach and One’uli Beach.
-The latter is a gorgeous black sand beach that flies under the radar and receives very few visitors.
-You have to drive down a short but narrow and bumpy dirt road, which is why a big car is preferred.
+This one is one of Maui’s signature beaches, and it’s one of the most beautiful beaches for those seeking white sand and crystal clear blue water.
+Makena Beach encompasses Big Beach, Little Beach and One’uli Beach.
+The latter is a gorgeous black sand beach that flies under the radar and is a relatively unknown hidden gem.
+You have to drive down a narrow and bumpy dirt road, which is why a big car is preferred.

 This black beach is really secluded.
 I was surprised that it was just us and a small group of tourists.
 Some other people came, quickly snapped and a few photos and left.
 The sand was super soft and the water was great for snorkeling.